 Potter is a character who seems completely unphased by intense and immediate danger.
-At a young age, he began climbing by using bits and bobs that he found in his Dad’s garage as gear.
+At a young age, he began climbing using bits and bobs he found in his Dad’s garage as gear.
 He even used a clothesline as a rope.

 However, when he reached his teenage years, he ditched the dodgy gear altogether and began to free solo.
 At this time, he became completely obsessed with the climbing lifestyle and would sleep in a tent wherever he could climb.

 Potter is on this list because he loved climbing for what it was.
-He would set himself a challenge, such as speed climbing The Nose, and went on to break his own records over and over again.
+He would set himself a challenge, such as speed climbing The Nose, and went on to break his records over and over again.
 He really pushed the limits of what a person can do at a height.